Skip to content

 Spawned withalone (Single-Critic Revision, ADR-0010 §2026-05-05)

-Readstask plan, slice UAT, milestone CONTEXT, executor diff, verify output, three audit-surface modules
+Readstask plan, slice UAT, milestone CONTEXT, executor diff, verify output, the three core audit-surface modules (plus the economy module when agents.economy is full/ultra)

 Writesthe full findings JSON to the orchestrator-supplied <report_path> only — never source